-As the main thoroughfare for all of your business activities, warehouse floors take a lot of abuse on a daily basis.
-Warehouses tend to be needed to accommodate a large amount of foot traffic, massive weights, and floors need to be durable to allow for the forklifts and pallet trucks that are constantly on the move to go about their daily routines.
 Occasionally, heavy loads are required to be dragged across the warehouse floor, causing indentations, cracks, scuffs and scratches.
-Sadly, floors tend to be ignored until the damage is done.
-Unfortunately, this can mean that repairs are often carried out in a hurry, which causes larger issues further down the line and can quickly translate into high costs, health and safety risks and downtime.
-Eventually, this type of reactive maintenance will mean that your flooring is no longer fit for purpose and will need to be replaced.
+Sadly, warehouse floors tend to be ignored until the damage is done.
+Unfortunately, this can mean that repairs are often carried out in a hurry, causing larger issues further down the line.
+Which can quickly translate into high costs, health and safety risks and downtime.
+Eventually, this type of reactive maintenance will mean that your industrial flooring is no longer fit for purpose.
+This is when new warehouse flooring is required.

-- Is your warehouse flooring flat?
-Warehouse floors are expected to take a lot of weight and traffic, and as such, over time this can mean that the floor is no longer completely flat.
-Naturally, uneven flooring can cause issues with racking being secure and workforce safety, so if you do find that your flooring is no longer level it will be time to update it.
+Industrial floors are expected to take a lot of weight and traffic.
+And as such, over time this can result in the warehouse floor no longer being completely flat.
+Naturally, uneven flooring can cause a number of issues, for example insecure racking and workforce safety risks.
+So, if you do find that your flooring is no longer level it will be time to update it.

-- How does your warehouse look?
 Often the warehouse is a showcase for business and will have clients and investors visiting.
-If your warehouse flooring has tyre marks and chips and looks generally in need of care, it will be detrimental to these types of business interactions.
+If your warehouse floor has tyre marks and chips and looks generally in need of care, it will be detrimental to these types of business interactions.